FERMATRICA/fermatrica.github.io/content/features/model/index.md

 ### 2.3.
 Panel Models

 Incorporating elasticities into the model removes barriers to actively building panel models.
 While in time series models, elasticities can often be approximated using additive factors, in a panel model this would effectively mean creating a separate factor for each entity.
-Moving multipliers to the external contour means that this is no longer necessary.
+Moving multipliers to the outer contour means that this is no longer necessary.

 Panel models are effective for at least the following tasks: